The Only Time to Use Facebook Audience Network Ads

 The biggest perk of including Facebook Audience Network in your ad placements is that your ads will reach people who don’t even have a Facebook account, so you’ll attract a whole new crowd of people who are inaccessible to you via regular newsfeed ads.

-Initially, Facebook Audience Network was created to place ads both on third party websites and apps, but on March 11, 2020, Facebook announced its Audience Network will only be for in-app advertising.
+Initially, Facebook Audience Network was created to place ads both on third party websites and apps, but on March 11, 2020, Facebook announced its Audience Network would only be for in-app advertising.
 During the past year, the number of app developers and publishers who joined Facebook Audience Network increased sevenfold.

 So, what ads can you expect to place on Facebook’s network of apps?
 Here’s the breakdown: